 You have ten lanterns, five of which are working, and five of which are broken.
-You are allowed to choose any two lanterns and make a test which tells you whether there is a broken lantern among them or not.
-How many tests do you need until you find a working lantern?
+You are allowed to choose any two lanterns and make a test that tells you whether there is a broken lantern among them or not.
+How many tests do you need until you find a lantern you know for sure is working?

 Remark: If the test detects that there are broken lanterns, it does not tell you which ones and how many (one or two) they are.